u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

 Initialization
 --------------

-An Odoo module is also a Python package with a :file:`__init__.py` file containing import instructions for various Python files in the module.
+An Thrive Bureau ERP module is also a Python package with a :file:`__init__.py` file containing import instructions for various Python files in the module.
 This file can remain empty for now.

 Declaration
 -----------

-An Odoo module is declared by its manifest file.
-This file declares a Python package as an Odoo module and specifies the module's metadata.
+An Thrive Bureau ERP module is declared by its manifest file.
+This file declares a Python package as an Thrive Bureau ERP module and specifies the module's metadata.
 It must at least contain the `name` field, which is always required.
 It usually contains much more information.